Banned Amazon Keywords

 Unprotected, no protection

-Not mentioned but still banned: Generally any word that describes an illegal sex act will not be allowed, and as the word’s disturb me I’m not going to bother listing them here.
-This is obvious, I’m sure, so I don’t need to tell you this.
+Not mentioned but still banned: Generally any word that describes an illegal sex act will not be allowed, and as the word’s disturb me I’m not going to bother listing every single one here.
+These unacceptable sexual terms are obvious, I’m sure, so this is common sense.

-So, you’ve finished a romance or erotica book and it’s main keyword is banned.
+Scenario: You’ve finished a romance or erotica book.
+You’re in the somewhat niche scenario where there are many books like it on Amazon, so you know the concept is not banned, yet you notice the keywords used seem to be banned.
 What to do?
 As long as it is not describing a sex act that is illegal in real life, you can generally still sell it, and in fact the top 100 erotica is full of content that has frowned upon keywords.

 Incest = Taboo